 Tura: Initially, my family did not want me to associate with any such work.
-They used to believe that this involvement would deter me from my studies and my grades would slip, and that my future would be doomed.
-Besides, the residents of my own neighborhood frowned upon my work.
-This is why I could not work out in the open.
-Even when my family has accepted my work, my community hasn’t really changed its’ mind.
-Despite these challenges I was not unmotivated and did not stray from my vision.
-I continued my work and plan to do so for long into the future.
+They used to believe that this involvement would deter me from my studies and my grades would fall and that my future would be doomed.
+Also, the residents of my own neighborhood frowned upon my work.
+This is why I could not work in the open.
+Even though my family has accepted my work, my community hasn’t really changed its mind.
+Despite these challenges I was not deterred and did not stray from my vision.
+I plan to continue my initiative into the future.

 Ashoka: What advice would you give to parents, aunts and uncles of young children today?
 What advice would you give to kids themselves?